 - event - stable

-In addition to supporting predefined VHDL attributes listed above, FPGA Express has a defined set of synthesis-related attributes.
+In addition to supporting the predefined VHDL attributes listed above, FPGA Express has a defined set of synthesis-related attributes.
 These FPGA Express-specific attributes can be placed in your VHDL design description to direct optimization.
-See "Synthesis Attributes and Constraints" in Chapter 9 for more information.

 Function Calls